gost-dom/browser/docs/why-gost.md

 > it only depends on how well your application architecture supports it; whereas
 > .NET makes it _very_ difficult; although [Nancy](https://nancyfx.org/)
 > _appears to_ support this much better.[^2]

+### TDD'ing the UI

+So to drive development of a new behaviour in the a test, it will typically have these steps.

+1. Set up the initial state, inserting domain objects in an empty database; or mocking a pre-programmed response.
+2. Create a browser instance, possibly logging in if the feature requires an authenticated user.
+3. Navigate to the page with the behaviour to verify
+4. Interact with the page.
+5. Verify that the proper response was communicated to the user
+6. Verify data was updated correctly/mocks were called with the correct arguments.

+When your test code can reuse production code for setting up initial state, and verifying end state; and when the UI interaction runs in the same thread as the test case, the test is fast and reliable, and facilitates a TDD loop.

+This facilitates refactoring, as well as choosing the easy and simple solution up front, and slowly refactoring to patterns as you identify the, extracting common behaviour in middlewares, replacing one 3rd party CSRF library with a different one, and have the test case verify that protection still works.

+Over time, a large part of the test code will be extracted to test helpers.
+E.g., I would explicitly interact with the login page when testing login behaviour; but all other tests that merely repends on a logged in user will use a test helper to create a browser in a logged in state.

 ## Conclusion